mediteamC/teamC/README.md

 We finalized our Pipeline as following:

---Mapping reading and merge from NACC dataset (3798 pictures) --Normalized MRI pictures
+--Mapping reading and merge from NACC dataset (3798 pictures)<br />
+--Normalized MRI pictures<br />
---Get the labels and features for each pictures
+--Get the labels and features for each pictures<br />
-  - Note that the labels in the form of array of size (L,1) where L is the number of labels --Average pooling/cropping the MRI image
+--Note that the labels in the form of array of size (L,1) where L is the number of labels<br />
+--Average pooling/cropping the MRI image<br />
---Return all the info in the form of ndarray
+--Return all the info in the form of ndarray<br />

-Approximate time for preprocessing is around 25mins
+Approximate time for preprocessing is around 25mins<br />

 #### https://github.com/quqixun/BrainPrep (check step 5, 6 and 7)